mattcburns/ironic-iso/README.md

 **Note:** The build script expects to run on CentOS 9 Stream (or compatible) as it requires access to CentOS-provided EFI files at `/boot/efi/EFI/centos/`.

+The build mounts tmpfs/loop devices; run as root or via `sudo`, or inside a privileged CentOS Stream 9 container.
+On CentOS, `isolinux.bin`/`isohdpfx.bin` come from the `syslinux`/`syslinux-nonlinux` packages under `/usr/share/syslinux/`.

 ### EFI/UEFI and ESP image dependencies

 The build process creates: